serhiirubets/repos-test/README.md

 * Install dependencies `npm i` or `yarn`
 * Start the project `npm start` or `yarn start`
 * For run prettier auto fix use `npm run prettierfix` or `yarn prettierfix`

+## Warning:
+Pls, put your Gihub token into the config.ts file, otherwise application will not work